Packaging ESP-IDF Components

 - "**/.DS_Store" # Include files excluded by default

-Files and directories that are excluded by default can be found here.
+Files and directories that are excluded by default are listed here.

 Warning